vikhyatgoyal/vigo9910/Project1/README.md

 #### Notes:
 ####		   1) The Build commands requires the user to input the architecture "ARCH" for which the execuatble needs to be 			      generated.
-####		   2) The makefile take HOST architecture as default if teh ARCH value is not specified.
+####		   2) The makefile take HOST architecture as default if the ARCH value is not specified.

 **Adding new .c source files to the build system**